gbaeke/aca-openai/README.md

 ```

 Now run both workflows from the GitHub Actions tab in your forked repo.
 They can be run manually because they use the `workflow_dispatch` trigger.
 The workflows will build the container images and push them to the ACR.
 After that, `az containerapp update` is used to update the container images in the container apps.

+If you want, you can also update `main.bicep` to use the ACR that was deployed.

 ## Test the app